-Abercrombie & Kent has been helping travellers explore and discover for almost 60 years.
+Abercrombie & Kent has been helping travellers explore and discover for over 60 years.
 We have more than 55 offices in over 30 countries and a global family of 2,500 travel specialists.
 Unlike most luxury travel operators, who rely on third-party companies abroad, Abercrombie & Kent operates the world’s largest network of luxury Destination Management Companies (DMCs), ensuring a seamless holiday experience with unparalleled level of service and safety throughout your holiday.

 OUR SUPPLY CHAIN

 Due to Abercrombie & Kent’s global reach, we contract with suppliers worldwide.
 These suppliers include accommodation providers, cruise ships, transport companies, excursion providers and group operators selling holidays.

 We believe that tourism should be a force for good.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.